CMSgov/ab2d/website/support.md

               </div>
               <div id="collapseNine" class="collapse" aria-labelledby="headingNine">
                 <div class="card-body">
-                  Section § 423.153(c) of the Final Rule specifies that PDP sponsors receiving Medicare claims data for their corresponding PDP plan enrollees may use the data for:
+                  Section § 423.153(c) of the <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745" target="_blank">Final Rule</a> specifies that PDP sponsors receiving Medicare claims data for their corresponding PDP plan enrollees may use the data for:
                   (i) Optimizing therapeutic outcomes through improved medication use;
                   (ii) improving care coordination so as to prevent adverse healthcare outcomes;